 Localised hyperpigmentation means darkening of the skin in specific places.
 It can be caused by a number of things:

 - Birthmarks: Some birthmarks are caused by hyperpigmentation, including café au lait spots, some moles (see below), nevus of ota and slate grey nevi (sometimes referred to as “Mongolian spots”).
+Have a look at our dedicated page.

 - Freckles: Freckles are genetic and are often brought out by exposure to the sun.
 They are usually harmless but you should see your GP if you notice any unusual changes.